wrporter/advent-of-code/2020/day15/readme.md

 For Part 2, I definitely needed to come up with a more efficient solution, so I stored the turn numbers in a list and just looked up the last occurrence.
 It can probably still be greatly optimized, but I don't think I'll do that tonight.
 Time for bed!

+Alright, the next day I was able to get this to a pretty decent optimization and a lot of code cleanup.
+We already know when a number was said last: on the previous turn!
+So all we have to store in a map is the turn it was said before the last time.
+This gets Part 2 down to about 2.4 seconds.

 ## Puzzle

 --- Day 15: Rambunctious Recitation ---